 Leon is a Masters student in the ACP program.
 He studies the effect of carbon labels on consumer choice.

-Annika Frach, RM student
+Annika Frach, MSc student

 Chrysoula Papadimakopoulou, BSc student